Types of Support and Qualified Team

 Tier 3 Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional in or outside the school in order to plan for the best possible learning outcomes for your child.

-This may include our school counsellor, our school nurse or perhaps tri borough services such as educational psychology, speech and language therapy, occupational therapy or the child development service and CAMHS.
+This may include our school counsellor, our school nurse or perhaps tri borough services such as a specialist teacher ,educational psychology, speech and language therapy, occupational therapy or the child development service and CAMHS.
 (Child and Adolescent Mental Health Service.)

 The school may need to prioritise referrals to these services.
-For a very small number of pupils access to these specialists may be through a Statement of SEN or an EHC Plan.
+For a very small number of pupils access to these specialists may be through an Education Health Care plan.

-Whole school staff training for SEN takes place three times a year in order for staff to become further skilled at responding to different needs in their classrooms.
+- Whole school staff training for Curriculum Access takes place three times a year in order for staff to become further skilled at responding to different needs in their classrooms.
 Sometimes pupils themselves have accrued out this training.